 A regular OCT scan is essential, as when it comes to your ocular health, you'll have further reassurance that your eyes are well.
 The degree of clarity the camera produces allows us to identify potential problems before they can even cause you a problem.

 If you would like more information about an OCT, or to book your next eye examination with Scotts Opticians, please don’t hesitate to get in touch.
-You can contact us today by calling 01842 764831 or use our online booking form.
+You can contact us today by calling 01842 764831.